zotero-chinese/styles/tests/styles/219china-economic-quarterly/test.md

   <div class="csl-entry">[160]	Pridham, K. F., R. Limbo, and M. Schroeder, Guided Participation in Pediatric Nursing Practice: Relationship-Based Teaching and Learning with Parents, Children and Adolescents.
 Springer Publishing Company, 2018.</div>
   <div class="csl-entry">[161]	Project Implicit, Gender-Science IAT.</div>
   <div class="csl-entry">[162]	Richardson, F., Brain and Intelligence: The Ecology of Child Development.
 National Educational Press, 1973.</div>
   <div class="csl-entry">[163]	Rinaldi, J., Photograph Series of a Boy Who Finds His Footing after Abuse by Those He Trusted.
-2016.</div>
+The Pulitzer Prizes, 2016.</div>
   <div class="csl-entry">[164]	Rossman, J., and R. Palmer, Sorting through Our Space Junk.
-2015.</div>
+World Science Festival, 2015.</div>
   <div class="csl-entry">[165]	Rowling, J. K., Harry Potter and the Sorceror’s Stone.
 Pottermore Publishing, 2015.</div>
   <div class="csl-entry">[166]	Sacchett, C., and G. W. Humphreys, “Calling a Squirrel and Squirrel but a Canoe a Wigwam: A Category-Specific Deficit for Artefactual Objects and Body Parts”, Cognitive Neuropsychology, 1992, 9(1), 73-86.</div>
   <div class="csl-entry">[167]	Sacchett, C., and G. W. Humphreys, “Calling a Squirrel and Squirrel but a Canoe a Wigwam: A Category-Specific Deficit for Artefactual Objects and Body Parts”, in D. A. Balota and E. J. Marsh, eds., Cognitive Psychology: Key Readings in Cognition.
 Psychology Press, 2004.</div>